hosekhenrietta/Paint-for-Kids/README.md

 # Paint-for-Kids

-Tasks:
+Tasks: <br>
 It also works with touch and mouse use.  <br>
-You can draw a line or even just a dot on a canvas.
+You can draw a line or even just a dot on a canvas. <br>
-The size of the canvas depends on the size of the window.
+The size of the canvas depends on the size of the window. <br>
-You can choose from different colors.
+You can choose from different colors. <br>
-You can also choose from different sizes.
+You can also choose from different sizes. <br>
-You can undo a line or delete the entire canvas.
+You can undo a line or delete the entire canvas. <br>